apache/causeway-site/content/tutorials/apacheconeu-2014.md

 Domain services either act as factories or repositories to entities, or (more generally) can be used to "bridge across" to other domains/bounded contexts.
 Most are application-scoped, but they can also be request-scoped if required.

 * rename the `SimpleObjects` class
+  * eg rename to `Pets`
 * review `create` action (acting as a factory)
   - as per our [docs](http://isis.apache.org/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.html)
+  - rename if you wish
+    - eg `newPet(...)` or `addPet(...)`
 * review `listAll` action (acting as a repository)
   - as per our [docs](http://isis.apache.org/how-tos/how-to-09-040-How-to-write-a-custom-repository.html)
-  - note the annotations on the corresponding domain class (originally called `SimpleObject`, though renamed by now)
+  - note the annotations on the corresponding domain class (originally called `SimpleObject`, though renamed by now, eg to `Pet`)
+  - rename if you wish
+    - eg `listPets()`
 * note the `@DomainService` annotation
+* optional: add an action to a return subset of objects
+  - use `@Query` annotation
+  - see for example the todo app, see [here](https://github.com/apache/isis/blob/b3e936c9aae28754fb46c2df52b1cb9b023f9ab8/example/application/todoapp/dom/src/main/java/dom/todo/ToDoItem.java#L93) and [here](https://github.com/apache/isis/blob/b3e936c9aae28754fb46c2df52b1cb9b023f9ab8/example/application/todoapp/dom/src/main/java/dom/todo/ToDoItems.java#L63)

 ## Fixture scripts